If you are a former student of the University of Leeds you may be eligible for a 10% alumni tuition fee bursary.

 You must advise the University if at any time (before or after you register on your course) you obtain funding for your tuition fees from sponsors whether this is paid directly to the University or to yourself as a contribution to your tuition fees.

 A sponsor is an employer or other industry or business sponsor, government, research council, charity or other third party organisation.
-If you are found to be in breach of your commitments, in any way not acted in good faith, or not responded fully or accurately to a University request for information, the University is entitled to immediately suspend a bursary.
+If you are found to be in breach of your commitments, in any way have not acted in good faith, or have not responded fully or accurately to a University request for information, the University is entitled to immediately suspend a bursary.
 It may also then recover the 10% previously paid.

 How much is it worth?